LucasDelfino92/morrowindsharp/readme.md

 1. That you should only install the main file (if the mod in question is hosted on Nexus; MMH and MediaFire are single-link downloads).
 2. That the installation is straightforward, and requires no special instructions.

 My mod manager of choice for Morrowind is **Mod Organizer 2**.
 The **Mended Morrowind** module will explain in detail why I use it, and how to use it.
 Since you will be (potentially) installing hundreds of mods and hundreds of plugins, I saw fit to provide a working mod installation order and a plugin load order.
-A changelog is also provided to keep you up to speed with removed and added mods.

-You can download a package containing all three files from here: [**Sigourn's Mod List: April 18th**](https://www.mediafire.com/file/dft1yas1f7wj0wt/Sigourn%27s_Mod_List_%28April_18th%29.zip/file)
+You can download a package containing these files here: [**Sigourn's Mod List: April 19th**](https://www.mediafire.com/file/0ze43lndhloergr/Sigourn%27s_Mod_List_%28April_19th%29.zip/file)

 The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
 - Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.